Porsche at Le Mans 1951-2015

 The Dunlop corner was tamed with a left-right chicane.
 While cornering speeds of 250 kmh were reached earlier, they were now about 150 kmh depending on the vehicle.
 The new length of the track was 13535 m (+7 m).

 Like last year, factory team fielded three 962s and one (and the same) 961.
-The 962 #19 was totalled in the practise.
-The #18 962 (of Bob Wollek/Jochen Mass/Vern Schuppan) that was the fastest in the qualification retires because of the engine and the second fastest qualifier, 962 #17 driven by Hans-Joachim Stuck/Derek Bell/Al Holbert wins the race.
+Factory team had built four Le Mans cars, one as a spare car, but Hans-Joachim Stuck totalled one of them at the Weissach test track, so there was no spare car for Le Mans 24H.
+The 962 #19 was totalled in the Le Mans practise, so there were only two factory team 962s left for the race.
+The #18 962 (of Jochen Mass/Bob Wollek/Vern Schuppan) that was the fastest in the qualification retires because of the engine failure in the first hour (only Mass got to drive it).
+So, the factory team has only one 962 left in the race and they have 23 hours to go.
+Still, the second fastest qualifier, 962 #17 driven by Hans-Joachim Stuck/Derek Bell/Al Holbert manages to win the race.
 The second place is taken by a Primagaz 962 #72 driven by Jürgen Lässig/Pierre Yver/Bernard de Dryver and third place goes to a Porsche-powered Cougar C20 (also Primagaz Compétition).

 For 1988 the Hunaudières straight was resurfaced, increasing the top speeds.
 Despite the 956/962 had been on top for such a long time, Porsche was still confident on its 962.
 And there was the reason to be - the qualification was won by the #17 962 of the factory team.
 The #17 driven by Hans-Joachim Stuck/Klaus Ludwig/Derek Bell scores second because Ludwig runs out of fuel on the track and lost time getting back to the pits.
 The event is won by a TWR-Jaguar, despite it being 8 seconds slower per lap (qualification result vs. #17 Porsche).
 The third place goes to Blaupunkt-sponsored Joest Racing 962-116 #8 driven by Stanley Dickens/"John Winter"/Frank Jelinski.